booktree/gitlabhq/CONTRIBUTING.md

 -   `duplicate`

--   `feature-request`: requests that something be modified, although it is not clearly broken as in a `bug`.
+-   `enhancement`: requests that something be modified, although it is not clearly broken as in a `bug`.
 Sometimes the difference between both is subjective.

     Unlike GitLab, we treat feature requests in the GitHub issue tracker.